fed/blog/src/pages/uses.md

 ### Security

-- [Bitwarden](https://bitwarden.com) is my password manager of choice.
+- [Bitwarden](https://bitwarden.com) is my preferred password manager.
 It works well across devices and have never had any problems with it.

 - [Duo](https://duo.com) is my 2FA client, and it runs only on my phone.